 When you first bring your rabbit home, he is likely to be somewhat timid in his new surroundings.
 But given time and the freedom to explore, he will quickly make himself at home.
 As prey animals, rabbits steer clear of open spaces where they feel exposed, preferring to hug the wall and hide under furniture.
 A rabbit’s typical pattern of exploration is to start from an area of perceived safety and to venture out a few feet at a time, increasing his range with each successive trip.
 Some spirited thumping is not unusual as the rabbit encounters new aspects of his environment.

-Territory is claimed and marked in several different ways—some of which can be disconcerting to new owners.
+The territory is claimed and marked in several different ways—some of which can be disconcerting to new owners.
 Mature, unneutered males spray urine, and both males and females (even those who are reliably litterbox-trained) may leave what many owners tactfully refer to as “calling cards”—fecal pellets containing anal gland secretions that relay information to other rabbits and mark territory boundaries.
 They may also mark their territory by rubbing objects firmly and repeatedly with their chins, releasing a substance (imperceptible to humans) from a scent gland under the chin.
 Some rabbits consider human beings their own personal property, and many an unsuspecting owner has been liberally “marked” in more ways than one.

-Most rabbits adapt remarkably quickly to the hustle, bustle and noise of a normal household, particularly if their cage or pen is placed in a high-activity area, such as a family room.
+Most rabbits adapt remarkably quickly to the hustle, bustle, and noise of a normal household, particularly if their cage or pen is placed in a high-activity area, such as a family room.
 This gives the rabbit a safe place from which to see, hear and smell all that is going on.
 Housing a rabbit in a child’s room or an extra bedroom, where there are sporadic bursts of activity, may actually delay the rabbit’s adjustment to normal family life.

 Rabbits can also get along quite well with most domestic cats and many breeds of dogs.
 Even cats and dogs who chase small animals outdoors tend to accept indoor rabbits as co-equal family members and usually do not harass them if the owner is present.
 Introductions must be done carefully, and supervision of interactions is always a good idea.

 Many new rabbit owners are surprised at their pets’ gregariousness.
 Iris Farrand, whose rabbit Lance was rescued from a meat market, sent this account to the HRS: “Perhaps the most wonderful thing about Lance is the joy he takes in social interaction.
 When my husband passed away, Lance helped to make an unbearable time so much easier.
 He acted as a host, greeting friends who came to pay condolences and sitting next to each person on the couch.
-Thanks to him, the sadness and solemnity of that time was often relieved with laughter.”
+Thanks to him, the sadness and solemnity of that time were often relieved with laughter.”

 A rabbit’s natural schedule is convenient for working people.
 Neither diurnal nor nocturnal, rabbits are crepuscular—most active in early mornings and evenings.
 “Eric’s schedule dovetails perfectly with mine,” says John Kelly, associate director of financial aid at New York University Law School.
 Kelly lets Eric out for a run in the living room each morning.
 When he heads for the kitchen to prepare breakfast, Eric is at his heels.
 When Kelly comes home from work, Eric awakens from his daytime snooze and is ready for action again.
 “The only problem,” says Kelly, “is that Eric is like an alarm clock, and he won’t let me sleep in on weekends.”

-After decades of being categorized as “pocket pets,” rabbits are coming into their own as companions comparable to dogs, cats and birds.
-If the next decade is like the last, by 2010 more Americans will have learned what Bill and Cindy Stutts—and 7.4 million others—already know: If you want a fascinating, funny, warm and wonderful companion animal, try a rabbit.
+After decades of being categorized as “pocket pets,” rabbits are coming into their own as companions comparable to dogs, cats, and birds.
+If the next decade is like the last, by 2010 more Americans will have learned what Bill and Cindy Stutts—and 7.4 million others—already know: If you want a fascinating, funny, warm, and wonderful companion animal, try a rabbit.